Lupin3000/ESP/doc/015_display_tutorials.md

 ## Icons on OLED (ssd1306)

 The objective of this example is to show how you can create icons.
-There will be two absolute identical icons displayed but created in two different ways.
+There will be two absolute identical icons (_25x25 px_) displayed, but created in two different ways.

 ### Requirements